 If you are concerned about an area on your skin, make an appointment.
 Don’t hesitate to ask for a second opinion if you think it’s warranted.

-If an appointment is not available even after explaining that you are concerned about melanoma, then seek another physician.
+Important: If an appointment is not available within a week or two, even after explaining that you are concerned about melanoma, seek another physician’s office.